indutny/blog/posts/a.deoptimize-me-not.md

 optimized and unoptimized code, and copy the values from the registers/memory to stack machine's slot.

-This is exactly what "deoptimizer" in v8 does.
-The main difference from our imaginer example is that both unoptimized and optimized codes are in `x86_64` assembly language.
+This is exactly what the "deoptimizer" in v8 does.
+The main difference from our imaginary example is that both unoptimized and optimized codes are in `x86_64` assembly language.

 ## Simulates